 MyUTHealth is owned and operated by UTHealth and is fully compliant with federal and state laws pertaining to your privacy.
-Your name and email address is treated with the same care and privacy given your health records and will never be sold or leased by MyUTHealth.
+Your name and email address will be treated with the same care and privacy given your health records and will never be sold or leased by MyUTHealth.
 To learn more about how your rights to privacy are being protected, please click here.

 It’s easy.
 You can find UTHealth/UT Physicians on the MyChart app’s health care provider directory.

 MyUTHealth can send reminders for preventive care, test results, statements, payment reminder and others.
 Patients may adjust their notification settings.
 UTHealth does not have an integrated pharmacy that dispenses medications, so refill due messages will not be available.

 Yes, you will be notified of changes to your proxy access upon logging into MyUTHealth.

 It is a method of confirming a user’s claimed identity by using a combination of two different factors.
 This would be your password and verification code sent to you via email or text message.

 To provide additional security during MyUTHealth signup, login, password reset, or password expiration.
 Two-step verification minimizes identity theft and helps prevent unauthorized disclosure of your electronic health information.